 DPI is a highly advanced and complex way of blocking VPN traffic.
 Rather than checking where the traffic comes from, sites look at the type of traffic instead, identifying common patterns used by VPN services.

-When you use a VPN, your traffic is anonymous and hidden, but certain security protocols, like OpenVPN, use unique cryptography signatures that can be detected.
+When you use a VPN, your traffic is anonymous and hidden, but specific security protocols, like OpenVPN, use unique cryptography signatures that can be detected.
 With DPI, your traffic can be flagged and blocked without breaking its encryption.

-OpenVPN is commonly blocked as most VPNs use this as their default protocol, which means sites block traffic because they think you’re using a VPN.
-Even though no one can actually see your traffic, they can see that it’s been encrypted with OpenVPN.
+OpenVPN is commonly blocked as most VPNs use this as their default protocol, which means sites block traffic because they think you're using a VPN.
+Even though no one can see your traffic, they can see that it's been encrypted with OpenVPN.

 This kind of VPN block is callous to bypass.
 It's a technique that the Great Firewall of China uses to restrict VPN use, and that's one of the reasons why finding a VPN to use in China is difficult.

-VPN providers that use next-generation protocols like Wireguard (Cyberghost, Surfshark, and PrivateInternetAcess) or its variations (Lightway for ExpressVPN and NordLynx for NordVPN) are definitely the way to go if you aim to take down the Great Firewall of China.
+VPN providers that use next-generation protocols like Wireguard (Cyberghost, Surfshark, and PrivateInternetAcess) or its variations (Lightway for ExpressVPN and NordLynx for NordVPN) are the way to go if you aim to take down the Great Firewall of China.